-The minutes of the meeting must mention the participation of Supervisory Board members by means of videoconferencing or telecommunications technology.
+The minutes of the meeting must mention the participation of Supervisory Board members by means of videoconferencing or telecommunications technology, if any.

-In accordance with the recommendations of the Code of corporate governance as published in September 2016 by MiddleNext (the "MiddleNext Code"), the Supervisory Board shall conduct a yearly assessment of the operating methods of the board and committees, as well as on the preparation of its work.
-The assessment of the year 2020 was conducted and the Supervisory Board took note of it during its discussions on April 6, 2021.
+In accordance with the recommendations of the Code of corporate governance as amended in September 2021 by MiddleNext (the "MiddleNext Code"), the Supervisory Board shall conduct a yearly assessment of the operating methods of the board and committees, as well as on the preparation of its work.
+The assessment of the year 2021 was conducted and the Supervisory Board took note of it during its discussions on March 30, 2021.